aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

 # RECIPES

+## Salicylamide stock
+3M salicylamide in DMSO

+  * 411 mg salicylamide
+  * DMSO to 1mL

-## Substrate Media
+## Substrate PBS
-50uM Luciferin-PFBE in Definitive Media
+50uM Luciferin-1A2, 3mM salicylamide in PBS

 Per well of a 96 well plate (multiply by number of cell wells and control wells plus 5-10% for pipette loss):
-  * 1.25uL Luciferin-PFBE (provided with kit)
+  * 0.05uL Luciferin-1A2 (provided with kit)
-  * 48.75uL Definitive Media
+  * 0.05uL _fresh_ 3M Salicylamide stock
+  * 49.90uL PBS

 ## Standard Dilutions
-Beetle D-luciferin Potassium Salt in Definitive Media at various concentrations:
+Beetle D-luciferin Potassium Salt in PBS at various concentrations:

 ### Stock Beetle Luciferin solution (2mM in water)